christinaraganit/rn-feature-exploration/README.md

                        }
                      });
 ```
 This approach avoids overlapping sounds.
+You can see this in action in the demos above!
 ## Challenges and Solutions
 ### Challenge #1
 Multiple sounds could overlap when tapping tiles repeatedly.
 I introduced a currentSound state that locks playback until the active sound finishes.